grigoryk/grigoryk.github.io/_posts/2021-07-13-when-gradle-composite-builds-dont-work.md

 ## In closing...

 I realize that this is basically a giant hack, and if I look at it long enough my head starts to hurt, mostly from disappointment with our build systems.
-But, this flow works!
+But, at risk of sounding apologetic - this flow works!
 It took less than a week to figure out/implement, and requires no maintanence.
 It involves no manual steps.
 It adds almost no additional overhead to the builds.
 And most importantly: it saved real engineering teams a lot of time, and enabled team members to work better across the stack, helping us deal with the Conway's law.